-Hiring the Best Employee May Be Against Company Policy
+Hiring the Best Employee May be Against Company Policy

 For human resources professionals, it pays you back many times over to find the best employees for your company’s open positions.
 Hiring is an expensive process in and of itself.
 Then there’s training, job acclimation, and culture adoption.
 That is all worth it if your employee is dependable, learns the job, gets along with others on the team, is happy with the wage, and stays with the company.
 But it can also be very frustrating when these things fail.